 Senior Geologist (Semi-Retired)A Certified Professional Geologist, Greg brings 37 years of geologic experience to AES, including seven years supervising coal bed methane drilling programs in the Powder River Basin.
 He has worked on a full range of metal exploration projects from grass roots exploration to feasibility studies.
 Greg has a Masters degree in Economic Geology from the University of Colorado.

 Ryan oversees GIS services for AES, and runs ground magnetic surveys during the field season.
 He has a B.S. from Trinity College in Computer Science and Math, and received his Certificate in Geographic Information Services from the University of Alaska in 2009.
 Born and raised in Anchorage, he has been with AES since 2007.

 Lands TechnicianSherry has worked in the AES Lands Department for three years, filing and maintaining new and existing claims, providing documentation required by the State of Alaska, and assisting with other administrative tasks.
 Sherry enjoys getting outside for all types of physical activities including walking, hiking, and biking.

 Operations and Logistics

 Field Operations ManagerSince 2006 Dave has contributed extensive knowledge of bush Alaska to provide logistical support to AES field projects.
-He has managed a remote, aviation-supported drilling operation in Canada, mobilized 8 million pounds of oil drilling equipment and supplies from Seattle to Naknek for a deep geothermal exploration program, and designed, mobilized, built and managed a 24-man exploration camp in the Brooks Range.
+He has managed a remote, aviation-supported drilling operation in Canada, mobilized 8 million pounds of oil drilling equipment and supplies from Seattle to Naknek for a deep geothermal exploration program, provided operational and logistics support to the Susitna Watana dam project, and designed, mobilized, built and managed a 24-man exploration camp in the Brooks Range.
 Dave has a degree in geology from Montana State University and has lived and traveled throughout southeast Asia.

 Diamond Drilling Team